pydanny/pydanny-event-notes/PyConPL2012/composability_through_multiple_inheritance.rst

 Composability through multiple inheritance
 ==========================================

-Original Polish Title: Kompozycja poprzez wielokrotne dziedziczenie (talk is in English)
+Original Polish Title: `Kompozycja poprzez wielokrotne dziedziczenie`

+note:: Talk is in English, but title and description were in Polish

 * by Łukasz Langa

     * https://twitter.com/llanga
+    * TODO:

 Description
 ============